Current vortices in hexagonal graphene quantum dots: Discussion

-For symmetrically placed contacts across the hexagonal GQD there is no reason to expect current vortices, since our model does not contemplate the hydrodynamic viscous regime.
+In all cases studied, the current patterns corresponding to transmission peaks near zero energy are dominated, not surprisingly, by the edge states.
+Although the edge states appear at zero energy in the free GQD (see Figs. \ref{dispersio+DOS} and \ref{three_ldos} Z), with the contacts and the chemical potential difference between source and drain, the energy values where they occur are shifted from zero.
+For contacts placed directly in front of each other across the hexagonal GQD (see Fig. \ref{2atomfront}) there is no reason to expect current vortices, since our model does not contemplate the hydrodynamic viscous regime and the overall mirror symmetry is respected by the current flow.
 Indeed, we did not observe vortices in these cases.
-Nevertheless, when the contacts were placed asymmetrically on the GQD, vortices were easily found for different injection energies, including the near zero energy peaks corresponding to edge states.
+Nevertheless, when the contacts were placed at two non-frontal armchair-like vertices, which are the cases of Figs. \ref{vortfig} and \ref{vortfig2} on the GQD, vortices, as well as circulating edge currents, were easily found for different injection energies.
 Clearly, the vortices are a consequence of the combination of the distribution of energy states around the center of the GQD, the geometry of the contacts, and the boost given to the charge carriers by the potential difference between source and drain contacts.
+In Fig. \ref{vortfig}, electrons were injected and collected, respectively, at 2-atom-wide contacts placed at vertices of the GQD.
+There, the atoms are in an armchair configuration.
+When injecting electrons at contacts on the zigzag edges, like those in Fig. \ref{2zigzag}, both the vortices and edge currents become substantially modified, as can be observed comparing Figs. \ref{vortfig}c and \ref{2zigzag}c, and Figs. \ref{vortfig}a and \ref{2zigzag}a.
+The current patterns become more asymmetric and the maximum current is considerably reduced, suggesting a greater resistance at the zigzag contacts.
+We emphasize that it may be particularly tricky to place the contacts specifically at the GQD vertex in a real experiment.
+To the best of our knowledge it has not been done yet, however the production of hexagonal GQD \cite{simpson2002synthesis,egberts2014frictional,lee2019synthesis} as well as transport measurements through GQD \cite{guttinger2012transport} have already been achieved.